daniellebednarczyk/daniellebednarczyk.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> There are 168 prime numbers between 1 and 1000, the largest of which is 997
 ```

-Amazing!
+Nice!

-The next thing to do would be to put it into a neat function, which you can see below:
+The next thing to do would be to put it into a tidy function, which you can see below:

 ```ruby
 def primes_finder(n):